 As with closed back headphones, when placed on or over the ear, open back headphones allow the pinnae to impact sound reproduction slightly.

-In-ear monitors offer superior isolation from your environment, are very lightweight, and have excellent frequency response over the entire range.
+In-ear monitors offer superior isolation from your environment, they are very lightweight, and have excellent frequency response over the entire range.
 They remove the effects of the listener’s pinnae from sound (unlike on-ear headphones).
-They have the downside of requiring insertion into the ear canal, which eliminates the effects of the ear canal from sound reproduction entirely (since most HRTFs are captured with microphones right outside the ear canal).

 Until recently, the most common way to provide sound immersion was to surround the listener with speakers, such as a Dolby 5.1 or 7.1 speaker configuration.
-While partially effective for a fixed and narrow sitting position, speaker array systems suffer from key drawbacks:
+While partially effective for a fixed and narrow sitting position, speaker array systems suffer from the following:

 It is doubtful that multi-speaker configurations will be common or effective for home VR applications, though they may be viable for dedicated commercial installations.

 Bluetooth has become a popular communication method of wireless audio broadcast.
 Unfortunately, modern Bluetooth implementations often incur significant latency, sometimes as high as 500 milliseconds.
 As a result, Bluetooth technology is not recommended for audio output.